peterhinch/micropython-micropower/UPOWER.md

 All code is released under the [MIT license](./LICENSE)

+## Test scripts

+ 1. `alarm.py` Illustrates wakeup from two RTC alarms.
+ 2. `ttest.py` Wakes up periodically from an RTC alarm.
+Can be woken by linking pin X18 to Gnd or linking pin X1 to 3V3.
+Note that on the Pyboard D the latter requires a modified firmware build as described above.

+The `ttest` script illustrates a means of ensuring that the RTC alarm operates at fixed intervals in the presence of pin wakeups.

 ## A typical application

-When a Pyboard goes into standby its consumption drops to about 6uA.
+When a Pyboard goes into standby its consumption drops to about 6μA.
 When it is woken, program execution begins as if the board had been initially powered up:
 `boot.py` then `main.py` are executed.
 Unless `main.py` imports your
 application, a REPL prompt will result.
 Assuming your application is re-run,